BTBL Descriptive Video Service (DVS)

 - Due to high demand, descriptive video titles may not be reserved for special dates.

 - Descriptive video titles should be mailed back to the Braille and Talking Book Library after viewing by turning over the mailing card so the Library's address is facing up.
-Descriptive VHS videocassettes and DVDs may be mailed free of charge when "Free Matter for the Blind" is imprinted on each container's mailing card.
+DVDs may be mailed free of charge when "Free Matter for the Blind" is imprinted on each container's mailing card.

-- Abuse of the video lending service, including but not limited to, violation of Loan Policy item 6. above, repeated overdues, lost materials, or damaged tapes and discs may result in suspension of video service to a borrower.
+- Abuse of the video lending service, including but not limited to, violation of these policies, repeated overdues, lost materials, or damaged discs may result in suspension of video service to a borrower.